Showing posts with label #lighthouse. Show all posts

 We rode through the Historic Village of Mackinaw City.
 Hubby and I split a hamburger and fries at the Keyhole Bar and Grill in Mackinaw City.

-We walked around the city taking pictures, then loaded back onto the bus and rode to the Old Mackinac Point Light House.
+We took pictures around the city, loaded onto the bus, and rode to the Old Mackinac Point Light House.

-By this time, those swarming insects(MIDGES) were covering everything in sight.
+By this time, those swarming insects(MIDGES) covered everything.

 The swarms are midge flies, which look like mosquitos but don't bite.
 The bugs are incredibly annoying.
 Look anywhere, and they are there.
 Open your mouth, and a few will get in.

-Most people stayed on the bus, but I got out and went inside the Light House and Museum.
+Most people stayed on the bus, but I left and went inside the Light House and Museum.

 I took pictures of Old Mackinac Point Lighthouse, Winter at Mackinac, Historic Mackinaw City, & Old Mackinac Point Lighthouse made to be seen, Colonial Michilimackinac revolutionary Times, Radio Beacon 1937/38, and Welcome to Old Mackinac Point Lighthouse.